Blueberry Rhubarb Crisp

 - I used ½ cup of honey, which gave me just the right amount of sweetness.
 If your fruit is very tart, or you prefer sweeter desserts, feel free to add more.

 - Cornstarch helps thicken the filling.
-I use ¼ cup, but you can increase it slightly for a thicker result—no more than ⅓ cup though.
+I use ¼ cup, but you can increase it slightly for a thicker result.
+I would not use more than ⅓ cup.

-- You can also swap the blueberries for chopped strawberries if that’s what you have on hand.
+- You can swap the blueberries for chopped strawberries if that’s what you have on hand.

 Optional toppings

-- For a dairy-free version – serve with nice cream or whipped coconut cream.
+- To keep it dairy-free version: serve with nice cream or whipped coconut cream.

 Yes, you can prepare it a few hours in advance and bake it when ready.
-If you want to make it the day before, store it in the fridge and reheat it before serving.
+If you want to make it the day before, store it in the fridge and warm it up before serving.

 No, peeling isn’t necessary.
 Just trim the ends and slice it.
 If the stalks are very thick or stringy, you can remove a few of the outer threads, but in most cases, it’s fine as is.